-Since the late 80s, Life Alert has been showing folks fall down stairs to promote the benefits of medical alert systems.
+Since the late 80s, you've seen the ads of seniors falling down stairs talking about the benefits of medical alert systems.
 However, in the ensuing years technology has advanced so that there are now multiple companies, including our advertising partner Medical Guardian, offering alert systems with more reliable equipment, superior range, and coverage outside of your home.
 And they can do it at a much lower price.

-At consumersadvocate.org, we want to help you make the best possible choice when buying a life alert system, and we want to do it without scaring the pants off you!
-To that effect we've compiled a top ten list of the best life alert systems of 2016, ranking them using criteria we've deem useful to you, and comparing and contrasting what each company has to offer.
+At consumersadvocate.org, we want to help you make the best possible choice when buying a medical alert system, and we want to do it without scaring the pants off you!
+To that effect we've compiled a top ten list of the best medical alert systems of 2016, ranking them using criteria we've deem useful to you, and comparing and contrasting what each company has to offer.

-First and foremost, Life Alert systems allow older folks to stay where they are happiest...at home.
+First and foremost, Medical Alert systems allow older folks to stay where they are happiest...at home.
 According to research by the American Association of Retired Persons (AARP), www.aarp.org:

 Nearly 90 percent of seniors want to stay in their own homes as they get older, often referred to as “aging in place.”